mikeschinkel/go-dt/README.md

 ---

-## Why It Exists
+## Why `dt` Exists

-> _"When two (2) different packages from two (2) different authors both use `dt.Filepath` or `dt.Identifier`, they can exchange values directly.
-No glue code, no type conversions, and no risk of mismatched assumptions."_<br>— The `dt` team
+> _"When different packages from different authors both use `dt.Filepath` or `dt.DirPath`, they can exchange values directly.
+No glue code, no type conversions, and greatly reduced risk of mismatched assumptions."_<br>— The `dt` team

 Today, developers who use custom types end up isolated.
-A package defining its own `FilePath` or `Identifier` can’t interoperate cleanly with others that do the same.
+A package defining its own `FilePath` or `DirPath` cannot interoperate cleanly with others that do the same.
 Every ecosystem needs a shared vocabulary.

 For Go, we hope that `dt` can be that vocabulary.